platy/offline-http-sync/README.md

 });
 ```

-Update the cache at some point.
+Update the cache on demand.
 ```
 resourceLoader.update();
 resourceLoader.on('update', function() {